Kixiron/tagged-box/README.md

 This crate implements [NaN-Boxing] and [Tagged Pointers], which are a way to store extra data in the [unused bits of pointers].
 While the two differ in implementation, they are semantically the same.
 In this crate, the `TaggedBox` type allows you to store anywhere from 7 to 16 bits of arbitrary data in your pointer, depending on the [features] enabled.
-For explanation's sake, I'll be using the `48bits` feature to explain, as it's the default and leads to the cleanest examples.
+For explanation's sake, I'll be using the `48bits` feature to explain, as it leads to the cleanest examples.
 The pointers this applies to are 64 bits long, looking something like this

 ```text